 ‘Shoulder season’ is a travel industry term used to describe the off-peak months of the year.
 More specifically it’s the period between high (most popular) season and low (least popular) season.
 Depending on the country, peak season can be in winter or summer.
-Winter, this can be due to winter sport in countries like Switzerland, or milder weather conditions in places like Egypt.
+Winter peak season can be due to winter sport in countries like Switzerland, or milder weather conditions in places like Egypt.

 It’s during this time that you could find the perfect medium, idyllic weather conditions and prime flight and accommodation prices.

-Here’s an overview shoulder season destinations we travel to:
+Here is an overview of shoulder season destinations we travel to:

 March – May (High 24°C, Low 6°C), September – November (High 20°C, Low 10°C)

 February – May (High 19°C, Low 1°C), September – November (High 15°C, Low 8°C)

 Northern Europe (Dublin, Ireland)

 March – May (High 15°C, Low of 3°C), September – November (High 17°C, Low 10°C)

 March – May (High 16°C, Low -5°C), September – November (High 15°C, Low 8°C)

 April – June (High 12°C, Low 9°C), September – November (High 24°C, Low 14°C)